 School is all about consistency, and one of the best ways to remain consistent is by establishing a routine.
 Some of this will be worked into the schedule by individual schools as many students are required to attend virtual class throughout points of the day.
 But there is also plenty of downtime that can make it easy for students to get off track.

 Help your child stay focused by scheduling certain hours of the day to complete work for different subjects.
 This will allow them to approach their day with a schedule, just like a normal day of school.

 When a student is in an environment they associate with school and learning, it makes it easier to focus on their studies.
-That can be difficult to recreate at home, but crafting a dedicated space for learning can be beneficial to their focus and engagement with online learning.
+That can be difficult to recreate at home, but crafting a dedicated space for learning with distance learning kit can be beneficial to their focus and engagement with online learning.
 From bedrooms to dining room tables, any area can be used as a dedicated classroom.

 Have your child set up a workstation before school that is easy to pack away after school.
 This makes it easier for them to separate school time and personal time.

 Parents, this one’s for you, too!
 School levels from kindergarten through high school almost always have a dedicated P.E. class at some point throughout the day.
 In some environments, the switch to distance learning has removed that from the schedule.
 Not only can that be detrimental to students’ health, but it also prevents them from receiving a well-deserved break to go have fun.

 Bring back P.E. by hosting your own class at home with the help of our distance learning kit!
 Ask your kids what their favorite games or activities are during normal P.E. and do your best to recreate them at home.
 This will give everyone a chance to get some exercise in the middle of the day.